Gyromitra: Toxicity

-Some types of Gyromitra are highly poisonous when raw due to the presence of gyromitrin, although some species are edible when cooked and Gyromitra are sought after in Scandinavian countries.
+Some species of the genus Gyromitra are highly poisonous when eaten raw due to the presence of gyromitrin, although some are edible when cooked and Gyromitra spp. are sought after in Scandinavian countries.
 Widespread hemolysis has been reported from ingestion which can result in kidney failure.
 Methemoglobinemia has also been seen, although it is typically responsive to treatment with methylene blue.
 Seizures can also develop via inhibition of the neurotransmitter GABA.